dotnet/arcade/Documentation/Darc.md

 ### **`get-subscriptions`**

-Retrives information about existing subscriptions.
+Retrieves information about existing subscriptions.
 This command is generally useful to determine what kind of dependency flow will happen on new builds, or to obtain the id of a subscription for use in [delete-subscription](#delete-subscription).